nearform/nscale-docs/tutorials/1-nscale-intro.md

 We should see from the configuration that nscale keeps its data in ~/.nscale/data.

-Now lets look at the nscaledemo repository.
+Now let's look at the nscaledemo repository.
 It contains the following files:
 ```bash
 ├── README.md
 ├── definitions